j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

 ---

 ### 4.Statistical Insights

+To extract meaningful insights from the training and performance data, we applied the following statistical techniques Each technique was selected to answer a specific business question using the most statistically appropriate and interpretable method.

 - **Forecasting: Predicting Training Completions using SARIMA:**
-We applied Seasonal ARIMA (SARIMA) models to forecast future training completions based on quarterly historical data.
+**Purpose**: To forecast future training completions based on historical seasonal patterns.
+**Justification**: The data exhibits quarterly seasonality.
+SARIMA (Seasonal ARIMA) is well-suited for modeling and predicting time series data with trend and seasonal components.

   - **Next Quarter Forecast** (Q3 2025):
     - **26.07** completions are expected.